KERRY BUZZELL MARTIN

 Born in Los Angeles, Yasmine runs a busy household with four children ranging from preschool to college.
 She and her husband Matt Johnson are active philanthropists and political activists.
 They were the Alliance for Children’s Rights 2015 National Champions for Children honorees.
 Yasmine sits on the boards of The Alliance for Children's Rights and Youth Policy Institute.
-She was named one a Los Angeles Game-Changer by Los Angeles Magazine and holds a degree in Political Science from UCLA.
-Matt is an entertainment attorney and President of the Los Angeles Police Commission.
+She was named a Los Angeles Game-Changer by Los Angeles Magazine and holds a degree in Political Science from UCLA.
+Matt is an entertainment attorney and the former President of the Los Angeles Police Commission.

 Yasmine and Matt have always viewed their role as parents as going beyond their biological family.
 Yasmine’s involvement with the Alliance for Children’s Rights began by volunteering in their offices while pregnant.
 The phone calls she fielded for the organization were a constant reminder of the life her baby would be born into, and how luck and geography determines such vast differences in children’s lives.
 Yasmine saw in her friends and co-founders a beautiful match for LA’s pregnant and parenting foster youth.
 Through her work, Alliance of Moms has become a force of compassion in Los Angeles, with young mothers and their babies at its center.

 Jules moved to Los Angeles with her husband Crispin from their native England in 2003.
 Her mother and aunt spent most of their early childhood in foster care group homes.
 Jules’s mom was 18 when she had her brother and 20 years old when Jules was born.

 After earning a degree in English from Trinity College, Oxford, Jules became an advertising executive in London.
 One of her clients, the charity Barnardo’s, helped kids at risk and operated orphanages throughout the UK; their award-winning advertising campaign was based on the theme “Giving Children Back Their Future”.
 The sentiment of that theme still resonates for Jules and speaks to the work and mission of the Alliance of Moms.